randfur/rojs/README.md

 The entry point to Rojs is the `render(container, template)` function; this instantiates `template` as HTML inside a `container` DOM node.

-Unlike most reactive frameworks Rojs declares its HTML templates using pure JavaScript.
+Unlike most reactive frameworks Rojs declares its HTML templates using vanilla uncompiled JavaScript.

 See [reference](#render) for template formats.